Srivijaya: Other places

-Another theory suggests that Dapunta Hyang came from the east coast of the Malay Peninsula, and that the Chaiya District in Surat Thani Province, Thailand, was the centre of Srivijaya.
+Another theory suggests that Dapunta Hyang came from the east coast of the Malay Peninsula, and that the Chaiya district in Surat Thani province, Thailand, was the centre of Srivijaya.
 The Srivijayan Period is referred to as the time when Srivijaya ruled over present-day southern Thailand.
 In the region of Chaiya, there is clear evidence of Srivijayan influence seen in artwork inspired by Mahayana Buddhism.
-Because of the large amount of remains, such as the Ligor stele, found in this region, some scholars attempted to prove Chaiya as the capital rather than Palembang.
+Because of the large amount of remains, such as the Ligor stele, found in this region, some scholars have attempted to prove that Chaiya was the capital.
 This period was also a time for art.
 The Buddhist art of the Srivijayan Kingdom was believed to have borrowed from Indian styles like that of the Dvaravati school of art.
-The city of Chaiya's name may be derived from the Malay name "Cahaya" which means "light" or "radiance".
-However, some scholars believe that Chaiya probably comes from Srivijaya.
-It was a regional capital in the Srivijaya empire.
+Some scholars believe that Chaiya probably comes from Srivijaya.
+It was a regional capital in Srivijaya.
 Some Thai historians argue it was the capital of Srivijaya itself, but this is generally discounted.